How to Define Your Business Purpose and Values as a Female Founder

 Purpose and values aren't abstract concepts reserved for large corporations.
 For female founders building honest, meaningful brands, they're essential components of your brand foundation.

-If you want to create a business that makes a positive impact, start by exploring your reason to exist and what values you're absolutely not going to give up on.
-These personal reflections will help your future decisions become much smoother.
-It's better to start early so you have the time to properly think about them.
+If you want to build a business that creates a positive impact, start by exploring your reason for existing and the values you’re not willing to compromise.
+These reflections will make your future decisions much clearer and easier.

 Recommended read: Brand Builder vs Product Seller: The Mindset That Determines Long-Term Business Growth